pcaston/OpenPeerPower.github.io/source/_integrations/recorder.markdown

       default: 10
       type: integer
     purge_interval:
       description: How often (in days) the purge task runs.
-If a scheduled purge is missed (e.g., if Home Assistant was not running), the schedule will resume soon after Home Assistant restarts.
+If a scheduled purge is missed (e.g., if Open Peer Power was not running), the schedule will resume soon after Open Peer Power restarts.
 You can use the [service](#service-purge) call `purge` when required without impacting the purge schedule.
 If this is set to `0` (zero), automatic purging is disabled.
       required: false
       default: 1
       type: integer